 - Dizziness

 - Headaches

 - Ringing in the ears

 - Nausea

 - Unconsciousness

 GET MEDICAL ATTENTION AS SOON AS POSSIBLE.

-The poisoning victim's skin often turns cherry red.
+The poisoned victim's skin often turns cherry red.
 Carbon Monoxide is colorless, odorless, and tasteless; it is unlikely to be noticed until the person is overcome.
-If carbon monoxide poisoning is suspected, the victim breathes fresh air deeply.
-If breathing stops, resuscitate.